-We are experts in Qt; I know it sounds trivial, but let me tell you how we made an interactive excavator demo in Qt Quick 3D for our client in less than two hours.
+We are experts in Qt; I know it sounds trivial, but we have examples to prove that.
+So, let me tell you how we made an interactive excavator demo in Qt Quick 3D for our client in less than two hours.
 We share the demo in this article so you can see for yourself.

 The client already had an automatic remote-control system consisting of mobile devices such as a GNSS sensor, camera, or tablet in the operator’s cab for setting up machine parameters.

-The weakest link in this advanced product was the HMI software for the tablet – not transparent enough, presenting the machine only in 2D view.
+The weakest link in this advanced product was the HMI module for the tablet – not transparent enough, presenting the machine only in 2D view.
 The client wanted to modernise the UX and UI layer of the application to make it more attractive for the global market.
-They decided to leverage the Qt technology to create a better interface.
+They decided to leverage the Qt technology to create a better interface

 Let’s prove the concept of digging with Qt Quick 3D